michaelohayon2343/BangleApps/apps/10Counter/README.md

-# Counter10 App
+# Counter App
-Countdown of 10 sec
+Countdown of chosen X sec

 ## Features
-Count from 10 to 0 and in the end the watch will buzz
+Count from X to 0

 ## Controls
-- Short press on button to reset the timer at the end of countdown
 - Long press on button to exit from app at any time

 ## Creator